tntc-project/revision-effects/README.md

 TML-Effect-v1-EN was developed by Rei Miyata and Takuya Miyauchi.
 The details of its development are described in Miyata and Miyauchi (2022).

+The Excel file for download was created by Rei Miyata.

 ## License

 The metalanguage(s) and related materials are distributed under the conditions of [Creative Commons Attribution-NonCommercial-ShareAlike License 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).